antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 ### Feature Development

+Many people consider this to be the most valuable way an LLM supports day-to-day development.
+However, I’d argue that while it can be helpful, the quality of its output is often lacking.
+To get a high-quality result, you usually need to invest significant time providing the LLM with the right context.
+For small changes, it often feels like you'd achieve better results—and faster—by just doing it yourself from scratch.
+I still tend to agree with that perspective, although it really depends on the use case.
+For example, when it comes to testing, the LLM can produce good-enough results with minimal effort, provided the context is well-defined.

 #### Large-Scale Features

 Attempting to generate full large-scale features in a single prompt often yields poor results.
 Instead: